ventureoo/BloodFading/README.md

 Starting with version 0.4 you can configure the behavior of the plugin.
 An example of the default configuration:

 ```
+# Selects the fading mode.
+Accepts the following values:
+#  default (Default) - The fading occurs equal to the amount of time set by the variable interval.
+#  health - Fading occurs depending on the interval and the value of the remaining health of the player.
+#           The lower the health of the player, the longer and more pronounced the effect.
+#  damage - Fading occurs depending on the interval and the damage received by the player.
+#           The more damage the player received, the longer and more pronounced the effect.
+mode: default

 # The fading time for the player.
 # A value of 3 roughly corresponds to one second of real time.
 #
 # Default value: 6 (~2 seconds)
 interval: 6

 # The coefficient of speed with which the animation (fake distance) decreases at the edges.
 # The smaller the coefficient, the faster the animation (fading).
 # Accepts a value in decimal fraction from 0.1 to 0.9 inclusive.